 Like any performer, you need to do your preparation and practice “off-camera.”
 Learn the technique.
 Record yourself practicing it.
 Then when you’re on a video call with a customer, hide your image.
 Don’t turn off your video, just hide your image so you don’t fall prey to the siren call of your image.
 That way you will remain 100% focused on your customer – which is much more important than if you have a hair out of place!

 Pro tip: To hide your image on Zoom, simply right click on your video and select Hide my image.

 Want to appear your most confident and credible on video calls?
-Check out my Selling On-Camera Master Class, now enrolling!
+Check out my Selling On Video Master Class, now enrolling!